-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 Contact your doctor right away if you have any changes in your heart rhythm.
 You might feel dizzy, faint, or have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin; red skin lesions; severe acne or skin rash; sores or ulcers on the skin; or fever or chills while you are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

 Avoid overexposing your skin to sunlight.
 Always use sunscreen or sun-blocking lotions and wear protective clothing and hats while you are using this medicine and for 4 months after the last dose.

 Do not take other medicines unless they have been discussed with your doctor.
-This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (St. John's wort) or vitamin supplements.
+This includes prescription or non-prescription (over-the-counter [OTC]) medicines and herbal (St. John's wort) or vitamin supplements.